dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Force-of-Convolutional-Neural-Networks.md

 layout:     post
 title:      Force of Convolutional Neural Networks
 date:       2018-10-17 12:00:00
 summary:    This post will provide an hands-on-tutorial and brief introduction to CNN using MNSIT dataset and implementation in Keras and PyTorch frameworks.
-Here the links for notebooks: [Keras](https://github.com/dudeperf3ct/DL_notebooks/blob/master/CNN/mnist_cnn_keras.ipynb), [PyTorch](https://github.com/dudeperf3ct/DL_notebooks/blob/master/CNN/mnist_cnn_pytorch.ipynb), [Tensorflow](https://github.com/dudeperf3ct/DL_notebooks/blob/master/CNN/mnist_cnn_tensorflow.ipynb) and [fastai](https://github.com/dudeperf3ct/DL_notebooks/blob/master/CNN/mnist_cnn_fastai.ipynb).
 categories: cnn mnist
 published : true
 ---